eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 ![Image](https://eqqn.github.io/images/ace_hexed.png)

-Unhex the code with Cyberchefand you get
+Unhex the code with Cyberchef and you get

 ```python
 #import ctypes